NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 ## Transfer data -

+As space both on SAGA and NIRD will be limited, and not everything will be totally functional at the beginning, a good organisation is vital.
+Therefore: please clean and sort your files before transfer of your data from ABEL to NIRD

 ## One or fiew files: `scp <source> <destination>`
 > Not for your initial transfer data from Abel to NIRD, but you can use that afterwards to tranfer between SAGA and NIRD